smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

 ```
 ## Enabling in OpenNESS

 The KubeVirt role responsible for bringing up KubeVirt components is enabled by default in the OpenNESS experience kit via Ansible automation.
 In this default state it does not support SRIOV in a VM so additional steps are required to enable it.
 The following is a complete list of steps to bring up all components related to VM support in Network Edge.
-VM support also requires Virtualization and VT-d to be enabled in BIOS of the EdgeNode.
+VM support also requires Virtualization and VT-d to be enabled in BIOS of the Edge Node.

- 1. Configure ansible for KubeVirt:
+ 1. Configure Ansible for KubeVirt:

       - Enable kubeovn CNI and SRIOV:
          ```yaml